There’s no doubt about it: the smooth daily operation of a hotel comes down to its staff!

 Provide ongoing support

 A hotel simply cannot survive without staff, so caring about employees’ mental health and emotional stability should be a major priority.
-This could be weekly happy hour sessions, online learning opportunities, a virtual book club, or even something as simple as free coffee and snacks in the break room.
+This could be weekly happy hour sessions, regular fun activities, online learning opportunities, a virtual book club, or even something as simple as free coffee and snacks in the break room.

 Ask your employees what they want, and do what you can to deliver on that.